Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: A model of related capabilities

-Let us begin with a recollection of the Hidalgo-Hausmann combinatorial model of capabilities.
-Arising from the empirically observed inverse relationship between diversity and ubiquity - that the most diverse countries export the least ubiquitous products - the model is based on the following assumptions: \begin{itemize} \item There exist a finite set of capabilities of size $N_a$, denoted $A$; no two capabilities are at all substitutable, assumed to arise from a process of capability agglomeration where any two substitutable capabilities are viewed as a single capability. \item All products and countries can be represented as subsets of $A$, or alternatively, as columns of binary matrices $\mathbf{C}_{ca}$ and $\mathbf{P}_{pa}$ respectively, whose entries are one if the country $c$ (product $p$) possesses (requires) a capability $a$ and zero otherwise. \item The probability that a country or product possesses or requires a capability $a$ is independent of that of other capabilities, and homogeneously given for all capabilities as a parameter $\pi$; thus, the probability that a country or product possesses or requires exactly $K$ capabilities is binomially distributed with $K \sim \text{Bin}(N_a,\pi)$.
-Complexity is thus understood as the total number of capabilities a country possesses or product requires; for values of $\pi$ close to $1$ (e.g. 0.9), this binomial distribution takes a left skew. \item A country can only produce a product if it possesses all of it requisite capabilities; production exists in one of two states, namely that it either occurs for a certain product or does not occur for that product.
+Let us begin with a recollection of the Hidalgo-Hausmann combinatorial model of capabilities, based on the following assumptions: \begin{itemize} \item There exist a finite set of homogeneous capabilities of size $N_a$, denoted $A$; no two capabilities are substitutable. \item All products and countries can be represented as subsets of $A$, or alternatively, as columns of binary matrices $\mathbf{C}_{ca}$ and $\mathbf{P}_{pa}$ respectively, whose entries are one if the country $c$ (product $p$) possesses (requires) a capability $a$ and zero otherwise. \item The probability that a country or product possesses or requires a capability $a$ is independent of that of other capabilities. \item A country can only produce a product if it possesses all of its requisite capabilities.
 If a country possesses every requisite capability of a product, it will produce that product; in other words, if

 denoted by the \it Leontief operator\normalfont

 then country $c$ will produce product $p$. \end{itemize}